isotopp/isotopp.github.io/content/posts/2023-07-06-mysql-innodb-fragmentation.md

   making it hard to estimate working set size, and derive an optimal instance size from it.
   You will need to patch the database server in order to grab this data.
   This needs fixing in the mainline server source.
-- MySQL should have a UUID v1 and a UUID v4 data type, which would be a lot less error prone that the current set of functions.
+- MySQL should have a UUID v1 and a UUID v4 data type, which would be a lot less error-prone that the current set of functions.
   This needs fixing in the mainline server source.
 - MySQL has an abysmally underdeveloped BLOB storage and long-standing gaps in its BLOB access API